 - Extreme care should be taken when hanging posters and/or pictures.
 Use of 3M command strips, sticky putty, and/or blue painter's tape is encouraged to prevent wall damage.
-Command strips and such products should be left in place during the move-out process. - The use of paint, chalk, or contact paper is not permissible on any surface in your residence hall. - Staples or nails on doors, walls, ceilings, closets, or any other surface are not permitted (i.e., cannot mount bicycles or surfboards). - Items may not be hung or draped from the ceiling, sprinkler heads, exhaust fans or room light fixtures/sensors at any time or fashion. - Any room decorations must be at least 24" from sprinkler heads. - Live or cut trees are not permitted in resident rooms or apartments at any time. - Smoke machines and strobe lights are not permitted. - Items may not be kept outside of residence hall rooms (e.g., umbrellas in the hallway). - Windows and the exterior of doors must be kept free of writing, signs, stickers, window clings and other personal possessions and window or door accessories.

-- Items may not be affixed to floor or ceiling (e.g., dancer poles, carpet). - No type of room divider (fabric or otherwise) should obstruct access or view of a student room and/or the entrance/exit to a student room. - The total wall space covered by permitted combustible material (posters, tapestries, calendars, etc.) cannot be more than 30%. - Curtains equal to the length and width of the window attached with a tension rod are permitted.
+Command strips and such products should be left in place during the move-out process. - The use of paint, chalk, or contact paper is not permissible on any surface in your residence hall. - Staples or nails on doors, walls, ceilings, closets, or any other surface are not permitted (i.e., cannot mount bicycles or surfboards). - Items may not be hung or draped from the ceiling, sprinkler heads, exhaust fans or room light fixtures/sensors at any time or fashion. - Floor-length curtains may not be used to separate spaces within rooms, including open closet spaces. - Any room decorations must be at least 24" from sprinkler heads. - Live or cut trees are not permitted in resident rooms or apartments at any time.
+House plants are permitted so long as they are properly cared for and do not block egress of pathways, doors, or windows. - Smoke machines and strobe lights are not permitted. - Items may not be kept outside of residence hall rooms (e.g., umbrellas in the hallway). - Windows and the exterior of doors must be kept free of writing, signs, stickers, window clings and other personal possessions and window or door accessories. - Items may not be affixed to floor or ceiling (e.g., dancer poles, carpet). - No type of room divider (fabric or otherwise) should obstruct access or view of a student room and/or the entrance/exit to a student room. - The total wall space covered by permitted combustible material (posters, tapestries, calendars, etc.) cannot be more than 30%. - Curtains equal to the length and width of the window attached with a tension rod are permitted.
 The length is based on the fire safety requirements and precaution for your safety. - Common Areas: Decorating of residence hall lobbies, bulletin boards, hallways, or lounge areas is not permitted without prior approval from Housing and Residence Life professional staff. - Personal items and/or personal furniture are not permitted to be stored or placed in common housing areas (such as lawns, study lounges, etc.).